student working on a group project

 Complete the program either online or in person.

-Our STEM-designated curriculum covers advanced topics including InsurTech, actuarial analytics, and machine learning.
+Georgia State's MBA with a concentration in Actuarial Science offers a STEM-designated curriculum covering advanced topics including InsurTech, actuarial analytics, and machine learning.
 Students complete real-world, hands-on “sprint” projects, and emerge prepared to take the actuarial exams administered by the Society of Actuaries.
 The program covers coding and statistical methods as well as key actuarial topics.
 Students can complete the degree in person (in Atlanta) or fully online, and can study full-time or part-time after work.
 The program is geared toward students with quantitative backgrounds, both with and without prior actuarial training.

-Among North American business schools, Robinson’s Department of Risk Management & Insurance ranks #2 for research productivity in actuarial science (University of Nebraska – Lincoln).
-U.S. News & World Report ranks the department fourth in the nation.
+Among North American business schools, Robinson’s Maurice R. Greenberg School of Risk Science ranks #3 for research productivity in actuarial science (University of Nebraska – Lincoln).
+U.S. News & World Report ranks the school fourth in the nation.

 In-Person Online Certificate